-Tuble 1011 1 Duta Requirea Parameter Units 1.
+Parameter Units 1.
 The total gas production from the facility SCF/day 2.
 The total dry crude oil production and API gravity of the crude produced by the facility bbl/day and ° API 3.
 The total gas production divided by the total dry SCF/bbl oil produced.
 (Gas oil Ratio (GOR)) 4.
 The number of active oil and gas production wells that are serviced by the facility.
-Do not count waste water re-injection, or abandoned (plugged) Number of wells wells 5.
+Do not count waste water re-injection, or abandoned Number of wells (plugged) wells 5.
 The types, quantities and characteristics of the following equipment at the facility: 5.1 Pumps (facility has them or not) Yes/No 5.2 Compressors (facility has them or not) Yes/No